 Registration, payments and rules

-- The course fee varies according to the extent of the right to study, but never exceeds €15/credit.
+- The course fee varies according to the extent of the study right, but never exceeds €15/credit.

-- Aalto University degree students pay the same fee as everyone else (some summer courses can be exception which is separately informed in the summer term).
+- Aalto University degree students pay the same fee as everyone else (with the exception of some summer courses of which mention will be made in the course description).

-- Open University course catalogue might include other Aalto University courses whose registration and fee policy might differ from the Open University normal methods (for example non-fee FiTech courses).
+- The Open University course catalogue may include other Aalto University courses whose registration and fee policy might differ from Open University policy (for example free-of-charge FITech courses).

-- In addition to the course fee, you may have to cover the costs of study materials, study books or supplies.
+- In addition to the course fee, you may have to cover the costs of study materials, study books, supplies or access tokens.

-- Students on the waiting list for the course must pay the fee only after they have been notified of a vacant place on the course and they have been given a confirmation for that place
+- Students on the waiting list for the course must pay the fee only after they have been notified of a vacant place on the course and have accepted that place.

 According to the act on the collection of taxes and fees (Laki verojen ja maksujen täytäntöönpanosta 706/2007), course fees are public receivables and as such distrainable without special measures.